srsran/srsRAN_Project_docs/docs/source/tutorials/source/near-rt-ric/source/index.rst

 gNB
 ===

-We run gNB directly from the build folder (the config file is also located there) with the following command:
+We run gNB directly from the build folder, i.e., ``./srsRAN_Project/build/apps/gnb/``, (the config file is also located there) with the following command:

 .. code-block:: bash